 Data – information which is being processed by equipment operating automatically in response to instructions given for that purpose, is recorded with the intention that it should be processed by means of such equipment, is recorded as part of a relevant filing system or with the intention that it should form part of a relevant filing system or forms part of an accessible record.

-Data Protection Act 1998 – this is the Act of Parliament which sets out principles relating to the use of data to ensure that the rights of the person who is the subject of the data are protected under the law.
+EU GDPR – this is the European Union Directive which sets out principles relating to the use of data to ensure that the rights of the person who is the subject of the data are protected under the law.

-Third Parties – these are companies and people other than Fdu group and the group of companies of which it is part.
+Third Parties – these are companies and people other than fdu and the group of companies of which it is part.

 Users – people who use our website and register their details with us for the purposes of recruitment, either to gain employment or for the purposes of recruiting new staff.

 Job – a paid position of regular employment.

 Role – the function assumed or part played by a person or thing in a particular situation, in this case a job.